sagemath/sagewiki_to_gh-2022-10-10/days3/sprints/exactlinalg.md

 == Charpoly and minpoly over ZZ ==

-The linbox versions hang on 32-bit Debian Linux and on sage.math, so are disabled in the sage-2.1.2.
+The linbox versions *sometimes* hang on 32-bit Debian Linux 9with libgslcblas) and on sage.math, so are disabled in the sage-2.1.2.
+The seem to work perfectly on OS X and other LInux installs.

 === Smith Normal Form ===